wpicode/expo/README.md

 # Exponential-e developer technical challenge

 We're hoping to see how you approach a challenge and what sort of standards you use in your code so please feel free to be as creative as you like.
+The job spec should help you understand what we'd like to see.

 ## Instructions